 Kellie J. Sigh

-Kellie has more than 25 years working in the private and public school sectors.
+Kellie J. Sigh has more than 25 years working in the private and public school sectors.
 Kellie has extensive knowledge of the Milwaukee funder community and experience in cultivating relationships.
 She has a track record of building and cultivating valuable partnerships in service of students.
-Kellie’s experience and connections with Milwaukee Public Schools, her passion about students, and approach to building and maintaining effective, healthy and whole teams set Kellie up for success in this role.
+Kellie’s experience and connections with Milwaukee Public Schools, her passion for students, and her approach to building and maintaining effective, healthy and whole teams set Kellie up for success in this role.

 Guadalupe is executive director of College Possible Washington.
 She joined the site, then College Access Now, in December 2017.
 During that time, she set the strategic vision and grew the site substantially, working alongside the board of directors.
 Guadalupe has more than 10 years of experience as an executive director and has a diverse and extensive background in both the public and private sectors.